bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/module1-introduction-to-sql/README.md

 reports results for the above queries.

 Some of these queries are challenging - that's OK!
-You can keep working on them tomorrow as well (we'll visit loading the same data into PostgreSQL.)
+You can keep working on them tomorrow as well (we'll visit loading the same data into PostgreSQL).
+It's also OK to figure out the results partially with a query and partially with a bit of logic or math afterwards, though doing things purely with SQL is a good goal.

 ## Resources and Stretch Goals